 And Around the Area...

->Youth Called to March for Life!
-Youth in grades 9 - 12 from across the Diocese of Fargo are invited to participate in the 41st Annual March for Life in Washington D.C. on January 22, 2014.
-The pilgrimage will begin in Fargo on January 18th and return January 23rd.
-Father Kurt Gunwall, Vocations Director for the Diocese of Fargo, will be our spiritual director.
-In addition to participating in the March and the Vigil Mass for Life at the Basilica of the Immaculate Conception, youth will also travel to Emmitsburg, Maryland to visit the Mother Seton Shrine, and see the sights of Washington, D.C.
-The cost for the 6-day pilgrimage is $830 and includes air and ground travel, lodging, meals and tour fees.
+Youth called to March for Life!
+Youth in grades 9 - 12 from across the Diocese of Fargo are invited to pilgrimage to the annual March for Life in Washington D.C. on January 19, 2018.
+The pilgrimage will begin in Fargo on January 14th and return January 20th.
+Fr.
+Greg Haman will be our spiritual director.
+In addition to participating in the March for Life and Vigil Mass for Life at the Basilica of the Immaculate Conception, youth will also travel to Emittsburg, MD to visit the Mother Seton Shrine and Gettysburg, PA, and tour the sights of Washington, D.C.
+The cost for the 7 -day pilgrimage is $850 and includes air and ground travel, lodging, meals and tour fees.
 Registration closes October 15th, space is limited register early!
 To obtain a registration form contact Rachelle at 701-356-7910, e-mail: firstname.lastname@example.org or go to: www.fargodiocese.org/respectlife/.

-Need assistance getting to Mass?
-The parish would like to offer transportation to mass for anyone who may need a ride .
+Need Transportation to Mass: The parish would like to offer transportation to mass for anyone who may need a ride .
 Please contact the parish office if you need a ride to mass.